 Shannon flights suspended after fire on plane carrying US troops

-Smoke seen coming from plane used for transferring US military on runway
+Smoke seen coming from landing gear of plane used for transferring military

 The Omni Air International Boeing 767-300 at Shannon Airport.
 Photograph: Jack O’Shea